ruchikaw06/Python_Restaurant_Data_Analysis/README.md

 **Conclusion**
 Through this analysis, several insights were gained into the restaurant industry:

-The top three most common cuisines are determined, providing an understanding of popular food choices.
+-The top three most common cuisines are determined, providing an understanding of popular food choices.
-Percentage of restaurants serving each top cuisine helps in understanding the market share of different cuisines.
+-Percentage of restaurants serving each top cuisine helps in understanding the market share of different cuisines.
-Identification of cities with the highest number of restaurants helps in targeting key locations for business opportunities.
+-Identification of cities with the highest number of restaurants helps in targeting key locations for business opportunities.
-Average ratings for restaurants in each city provide insights into customer satisfaction levels across different locations.
+-Average ratings for restaurants in each city provide insights into customer satisfaction levels across different locations.
-Visualizing the distribution of price ranges helps in understanding the affordability range for customers.
+-Visualizing the distribution of price ranges helps in understanding the affordability range for customers.
-Percentage of restaurants offering online delivery highlights the prevalence of this service in the industry.
+-Percentage of restaurants offering online delivery highlights the prevalence of this service in the industry.
-Comparison of average ratings between restaurants with and without online delivery sheds light on the impact of online delivery on customer satisfaction.
+-Comparison of average ratings between restaurants with and without online delivery sheds light on the impact of online delivery on customer satisfaction.

 Overall, this analysis provides valuable insights for stakeholders in the restaurant industry, aiding in strategic decision-making and improving business performance.